sumanprasad007/ecs-project-using-terraform/README.md

 6. **Setting up CICD**:

-Integrate this Terraform code with your CI/CD platform (e.g., Jenkins, CircleCI, GitHub Actions) to automate the deployment process.
+Integrate this Terraform code with your CI/CD platform using GitHub Actions to automate the deployment process.
 Ensure that your CI/CD platform can trigger Terraform deployments with the necessary environment variables and secrets securely.
+Add the access and secret key of AWS as secrets inside the Github repo secrets section to execute the pipeline efficiently.

 7. **Deploy Your Application**: